bnelair/brainmaze_bci2000/README.md

-# BNEL - Codes for CorTec and BCI2000
+# BrainMaze - Codes for CorTec and BCI2000

 ## Installation